+12.8.1.
 The parameter deciding whether a registration is late or not is the exact date and time when the player sent us his message containing his decision to participate.
-If this is later than the registration deadline (Wed 24 Jan 23:59), the registration will be deemed late.
+If this is later than the registration deadline (Thursday, 11 March 23:59), the registration will be deemed late.

+12.8.2.
 Generally, late registrations will be not accepted.
-In the previous WBC, we received two late registrations, including one from a very strong player, and denied them despite them being just about one day late.
 Exemptions will be made only for truly compelling reasons such as being accidentally misinformed by us.